-Join Simon Allardice for an in-depth discussion in this video Clearing up the misconceptions, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Clearing up the misconceptions, part of Programming Foundations: Code Efficiency.

 When I talk to developers about working on efficiency and optimization of applications, and if they haven't done this kind of work before, they're often intimidated by it and I will hear the same two misconceptions, two totally understandable but thankful incorrect assumptions about what this work really involves.
 First, that improving the efficiency of an application is going to be something like copy editing the manuscript of a badly written novel, or a technical training manual.
 So if this represented our application, we're going to have to go through this entire thing line by line with red pen and highlighter attempting to tweak and improve every tiny part of it.